 The dear teacher said, “Walking on fire is an extreme situation which you’ll most likely never find yourself in.
-However, if you do find yourself in such a situation, then, yes, you can use Vipassana to achieve that.”
+However, if you somehow do find yourself in such a situation, then, yes, you can achieve that using Vipassana.”

 I went back to my room for a short rest and glanced at the thermostat.
 It was now set to 20°C and remained so for the remainder of the course.
 As I laid down, just as I was about to close my eyes, I notice a 400 million years old daddy long legs spider on the opposite wall right next to my roommate’s bed.
 What is he doing here at this exact time and exact place?
 Why is he here?
 What’s my roommate going to do when he sees him positioned an arm length away from his headrest?
 What if he moves to my side?
-We’ve both taken the five precepts and one of them is to abstain from killing any beings for the duration of the course.
+We’ve both taken the five precepts for the duration of the course and one of them is to abstain from killing any beings.
 I take a short nap.
 The sound of the gong wakes me up indicating an upcoming meditation session.
 I open my eyes and look at the opposite wall.
 He hasn’t moved.

 The remainder of the day was business as usual.
 I meditated without encountering any strong physical sensations, simply scanning and observing the light pulsations throughout the body.